cecid/hermes-javadoc/docs/source/hk/hku/cecid/corvus/http/EnvelopQuerySender.rst

 onCreateRequest
 ^^^^^^^^^^^^^^^

-.. java:method:: protected HttpRequestBase onCreateRequest() throws Exception
+.. java:method:: protected HttpMethod onCreateRequest() throws Exception
    :outertype: EnvelopQuerySender

    [@EVENT] This method is invoked when the sender is required to create a HTTP Request from configuration.
 It generates a form-url-encoded content embedded in the HTTP POST request.
 It contains two parameters, message_id and message_box.
 The value of these parameters are extracted from \ :java:ref:`getMessageIdToDownload()`\  and \ :java:ref:`getMessageBoxToDownload()`\  respectively.  \ **NOTE**\ : The values of message_box parameter may differ to what you see because it may transform \ :java:ref:`getMessageBoxMapping()`\ .